thenexthub/Codira/docs/archive/Resilience.rst

    * A has a universal fragile representation and B does not, or

-Swift provides the following types:
+Codira provides the following types:

 A language structure may be resilient but still define or have a type